-Has the student previously violated the School Code of (Yes No An out-of-school suspension of more than three days or expulsion of fense.
-However, the district must determine on a case-by-case bacoses a threat to the safety of other students, staff, or the school compedes, or interferes with the operation of the school.
-The district disciplinary interventions, or determine that there are no other appreand follow the district process for documenting when these interventioning a long-term out-of-school suspension or expulsion. isis whether the stud ommunity or substar will provide other be opriate and available dent's conduct ntially disrupts, havioral and e interventions, ls suspension or expulsion appropriate given the studen nt's grade?
-Yes No
+Has the student previously violated the School Code of Conduct?

+An out-of-school suspension of more than three days or expulsion may be imposed for a first-time offense However, the district must determine on a case-by-case basis whether the student's conduct poses a threat to the safety of other students, staff, or the school community or substantially disrupts, impedes, or interferes with the operation of the school.
+The district will provide other behavioral and disciplinary interventions, or determine that there are no other appropriate and available interventions, and follow the district process for documenting when these interventions have been exhausted prior to imposing a long-term out-of-school suspension or expulsion.

+Is suspension or expulsion appropriate given the student's grade?